hl0d0w1g/EXOSAFE-ML/README.md

 ## Usage
-To initialize a tmux session with the necessary information to control the resources of the computer and the development environment, you can use the `init.sh` bash script:
+To initialize a tmux session with the necessary information to control the resources of the computer and the development environment, you can use the `dev-tmux.sh` bash script:
 ```
-sh init.sh
+sh dev-tmux.sh
 ```

 Work In Progress